Deep Exploration via Randomized Value Functions: Algorithms

 Given an MDP $\Mc$, one can apply the value iteration algorithm (Algorithm \ref{alg:vi}) to compute an arbitrarily close approximation to $Q^*$.
 The algorithm takes $\Mc$ and a planning horizon $H$ as input and computes $Q^*_H$, the optimal value over the next $H$ time periods of the episode as a function of the current state and action.
 The computation is recursive: given $Q^*_h$, the algorithm computes $Q^*_{h+1}$ by taking the expected sum of immediate reward and $Q^*_h$, evaluated at the next state, maximized over actions.
 Under Assumption \ref{as:pointwise-transient}, the mapping from $Q^*_h$ to $Q^*_{h+1}$ is a weighted-maximum-norm contraction mapping \citep{Bertsekas1996}, and as such, $Q^*_h$ converges to $Q^*$ at a geometric rate.
 Hence, for any $\Mc$ satisfying Assumption \ref{as:pointwise-transient} and sufficiently large $H$, the greedy policy with respect to $Q^*_H$ is optimal.

-Value iteration offers an idealized approach to evaluating $Q^*$; as long as you have knowledge of the underlying MDP $\Mc$ and the necessary computational power.
+Value iteration offers an idealized approach to evaluating $Q^*$, given knowledge of the underlying MDP $\Mc$ and the necessary computational power.
 Least-squares value iteration (LSVI) adapts $\mathtt{vi}$ to an RL setting with imperfect statistical knowledge and limited computation.
 For a value function family $\Qc = \{\Qc_\theta : \Sc \times \Ac \rightarrow \Real\}$, observed data $\Dc = \{(s_t,a_t,r_t,s_t', t)\}$ and target parameters $\theta^-$ we define the empirical temporal difference (TD) loss:

-Note that, if $\Qc$ spans the true value function $Q^*$ and the data $\Dc$ matches the distribution of $\Mc$ then the minimizer of $\Lc$ matches the solution of Algorithm \ref{alg:vi}; for more information see \citet{Sutton2017}.
+Note that, if $\Qc$ spans the true value function $Q^*$ and the data $\Dc$ matches the distribution of $\Mc$ then the minimizer of $\Lc$ matches the solution of Algorithm \ref{alg:vi}; for more information see \citet{Sutton2018}.

 Algorithm \ref{alg:learn_lsvi} ($\mathtt{learn\_lsvi}$) describes the $\mathtt{learn\_from\_buffer}$ method for LSVI, whcih approximates the operations carried out by value iteration.
 The algorithm successively minimizes the empirical temporal difference loss \eqref{eq:emp_bellman} plus a regularization term: